timjogorman/RicherEventDescription/guidelines.md

 Two entities have an IDENTICAL relation if they refer to the same discourse referent.
-The IDENTICAL relation has several important semantic characteristics(Following the MUC-7 specifications):
+The IDENTICAL relation has several important semantic characteristics (following the MUC-7 specifications):

-- The relation is symmetrical, i.e., non-directional: (if A is IDENT to B, then B is IDENT to A).
-This is different from relations like WHOLE/PART and SET/MEMBER, which are directional by defition.
+- The relation is symmetrical, i.e., non-directional: If A is IDENT to B, then B is IDENT to A. This is different from relations like WHOLE/PART and SET/MEMBER, which are directional by definition.
-- It is also transitive: if A is IDENT to B and B is IDENT to C, then A is IDENT to C. .
+- It is also transitive: If A is IDENT to B and B is IDENT to C, then A is IDENT to C.

 The canonical example of this, and perhaps the bulk of IDENT annotation work, will be the marking of pronominal antecedents: